-Consequences for children who have taken part in bullying or racist behaviour must be considered carefully.
+Consequences for children who have taken part in bullying or racist behaviour must be considered carefully and should be in line with our therapeutic behaviour approach.
 Reacting aggressively or unduly punitively gives the message that it's all right to bully, if you have the power.